Gokulnathsuresh/DSP_-LAB-/EXPERIMENT NO 3: LINEAR CONVOLUTION/readme.md

-**Experiment No: 4**
+**Experiment No: 3**

-# **Circular Convolution**
+# **Linear Convolution**

 **Aim:**
-To find circular convolution
+To find linear convolution of following sequences with and without built in function.
-1. Using FFT and IFFT.
-2. Using Concentric Circle Method.
-3. Using Matrix Method.
+1. x(n) = [1 2 1 1] h(n) = [1 1 1 1]
+2. x(n) = [1 2 1 2] h(n) = [3 2 1 2]

 **Theory:**
-Circular convolution is a mathematical operation that is like linear convolution but is performed in a periodic or circular manner.
-This is particularly useful in discrete-time signal processing where signals are often represented as periodic sequences.
+Linear convolution is a mathematical operation used to combine two signals to produce a third signal.
+It's a fundamental operation in signal processing and systems theory.

 **Mathematical Definition:**
-Given two periodic sequences x[n] and h[n], their circular convolution is defined as: y[n] = (x[n] ⊛ h[n]) = ∑_{k=0} ^{N-1} x[k]h[(n-k) mod N]
+Given two signals, x(t) and h(t), their linear convolution is defined as: y(t) = x(t) * h(t) = ∫ 𝐱(𝛕)𝐡(𝐭 − 𝛕) 𝐝𝛕

 **Applications:**
-o Discrete-Time Filtering: Circular convolution is used for filtering discrete-time signals. o Digital Signal Processing: It's a fundamental operation in many digital signal processing algorithms. o Cyclic Convolution: In certain applications, such as cyclic prefix OFDM, circular convolution is used to simplify the implementation of linear convolution.
+o Filtering: Convolution is used to filter signals, removing unwanted frequencies or noise. o System Analysis: The impulse response of a system completely characterizes its behaviour, and convolution can be used to determine the output of the system given a known input. o Image Processing: Convolution is used for tasks like edge detection, blurring, and sharpening images.